 - Build Query: If you click on this option, it will open Query Designer to design the required query using Graphical User interface.
 Please refer Query Builder in SSIS article to understand, How to design SQL query using Query Designer.

-- Parameters: If your SQL query is parametrize query (with ?) then please assign the appropriate parameters using the dialog box.
+- Parameters: If your SQL query is parametrized query (with ?) then please assign the appropriate parameters using the dialog box.

 - Browse: This will allow us to select the SQL Query present in the file system.